shizuka/confursion/_wiki/characters/abigail.md

 # Abigail

 ## Bio
 Abigail is a tough, no-nonsense gal from Texas.
+She is an anthro cow with brown and white fur and blonde hair.
+She met Jane when she brought her child to the commune hoping for a better life.
+They became fast friends, and then became something more.

+When she isn't working, or working out, she's often found strumming a tune.

 ---

 Likes:

   * Guitar
+  * Exercise